apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 This method is to obtain the log level of the specified Logger.
 This method accepts a String type parameter named p1, which is the name of the specified Logger.
 This method returns the log level of the specified Logger.
 It should be noted that the difference between this method and the `getLoggerEffectiveLevel` method is that the method returns the log level that the specified Logger is set in the configuration file.
 If the user does not set the log level for the Logger, then return empty.
 According to Logger's log-level inheritance mechanism, a Logger's level is not explicitly set, it will inherit the log level settings from its nearest ancestor.
 At this point, calling the `getLoggerEffectiveLevel` method will return the log level in which the Logger is in effect; calling `getLoggerLevel` will return null.

+* setLoggerLevel

+This method sets the log level of the specified Logger.
+This method accepts two string type parameter named p1 and p2, specify the name of the Logger and the log level of the target respectively.